High-performance liquid chromatography: Size-exclusion chromatography

+The separation principle in SEC is based on the fully, or partially penetrating of the high molecular weight substances of the sample into the porous stationary-phase particles during their transport through column.
+The mobile-phase eluent is selected in such a way that it totally prevents interactions with the stationary phase's surface.
+Under these conditions, the smaller the size of the molecule, the more it is able to penetrate inside the pore space and the movement through the column takes longer.
+On the other hand, the bigger the molecular size, the higher the probability the molecule will not fully penetrate the pores of the stationary phase, and even travel around them, thus, will be eluted earlier.
+The molecules are separated in order of decreasing molecular weight, with the largest molecules eluting from the column first and smaller molecules eluting later.
+Molecules larger than the pore size do not enter the pores at all, and elute together as the first peak in the chromatogram and this is called total exclusion volume which defines the exclusion limit for a particular column.
+Small molecules will permeate fully through the pores of the stationary phase particles and will be eluted last, marking the end of the chromatogram, and may appear as a total penetration marker.

-Size-exclusion chromatography (SEC), also known as gel permeation chromatography or gel filtration chromatography, separates particles on the basis of molecular size (actually by a particle's Stokes radius).
-It is generally a low resolution chromatography and thus it is often reserved for the final, "polishing" step of the purification.
+In biomedical sciences it is generally considered as a low resolution chromatography and thus it is often reserved for the final, "polishing" step of the purification.
 It is also useful for determining the tertiary structure and quaternary structure of purified proteins.
 SEC is used primarily for the analysis of large molecules such as proteins or polymers.
-SEC works by trapping these smaller molecules in the pores of a particle.
+SEC works also in a preparative way by trapping the smaller molecules in the pores of a particles.
 The larger molecules simply pass by the pores as they are too large to enter the pores.
-Larger molecules therefore flow through the column quicker than smaller molecules, that is, the smaller the molecule, the longer the retention time.
+Larger molecules therefore flow through the column quicker than smaller molecules: that is, the smaller the molecule, the longer the retention time.

 This technique is widely used for the molecular weight determination of polysaccharides.
 SEC is the official technique (suggested by European pharmacopeia) for the molecular weight comparison of different commercially available low-molecular weight heparins.

 Ion-exchange chromatography

-In ion-exchange chromatography (IC), retention is based on the attraction between solute ions and charged sites bound to the stationary phase.
-Solute ions of the same charge as the charged sites on the column are excluded from binding, while solute ions of the opposite charge of the charged sites of the column are retained on the column.
-Solute ions that are retained on the column can be eluted from the column by changing the solvent conditions (e.g., increasing the ion effect of the solvent system by increasing the salt concentration of the solution, increasing the column temperature, changing the pH of the solvent, etc.).
+Ion-exchange chromatography (IEC) or ion chromatography (IC) is an analytical technique for the separation and determination of ionic solutes in aqueous samples from environmental and industrial origins such as metal industry, industrial waste water, in biological systems, pharmaceutical samples, food, etc. Retention is based on the attraction between solute ions and charged sites bound to the stationary phase.
+Solute ions charged the same as the ions on the column are repulsed and elute without retention, while solute ions charged oppositely to the charged sites of the column are retained on it.
+Solute ions that are retained on the column can be eluted from it by changing the mobile phase composition, such as increasing its salt concentration and pH or increasing the column temperature, etc.